GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   **This is the end of the commands that had to be done on both nodes**

-- Test that you server is taking to the clients and vice versa :
+- Test that you server is talking to the clients and vice versa :

 ```bash